Forensics Case Examples By Specialty

 I was contacted to examine the notebooks for alterations and additions.
 The notebooks had already been copied at the inventor’s deposition.
 Just before the original notebooks were to be forensically examined, the inventor had a “selective” break-in of his car in which the original notebooks were the only items stolen.
 After a few weeks, the inventor then produced a day planner that was supposed to corroborate a portion of his story.
 When the day planner was examined, it was determined that the ink that was used to create the questioned entries was not manufactured until 1994 and therefore could not have been used to create the entries in 1988 as purported.
 When copies of the second notebook were compared to the set of copies kept by the attorney that prosecuted the original patent, it was discovered that there were MANY additions to the critical pages which greatly broadened the scope of the original patent application.

-Through careful examination of the multiple sets of copies of the notebook it was discovered that there were two nearly identical versions but subtle differences existed.
-It was shown that the was an original draft of the additions and a subsequent version was later added into the notebook, however both versions were inadvertently produced since they were nearly indistinguishable.
+Through careful examination of the multiple sets of copies of the notebook, it was discovered that there were two nearly identical versions but subtle differences existed.
+It was shown that the was an original draft of the additions and a subsequent version was later added to the notebook, however, both versions were inadvertently produced since they were nearly indistinguishable.
 This fact was later admitted during the litigation.

 As an evidentiary hearing approached, the writer of the notebooks decided to get separate criminal defense counsel.
 Then, miraculously or suspiciously, portions of the 1988 and 1989 notebooks were anonymously mailed back to the writer saying that these papers were found outside and looked important.